A Soldier's Dream: Subject

 Milton Feldman was a Jewish-American soldier who served with the 106th Infantry Division during World War II.
-He was captured during the Battle of the Bulge, one of the largest and bloodiest battles fought by American forces during the war, and was subsequently held as a prisoner of war at Stalag IV-B, a German POW camp.
-In the final scene, Mr. Feldman reads "A Soldier's Dream," a poem he wrote while in the trenches, as he braced for the German advance.
-The poem and his reflections speak of Mr. Feldman as a Pacifist, thankful that he did not have to confront the enemy and hurt anyone.
+He was captured during the Battle of the Bulge — one of the largest battles fought by American forces during the war — and held as a prisoner of war at Stalag IV-B. In the film's final sequence, Feldman reads "A Soldier's Dream," a poem he wrote in the trenches as German forces advanced.
+The poem reflects his pacifism and his relief at having survived without having to harm anyone.

-Legacy

-The documentary serves as both a historical record of one soldier's World War II experience and a testament to the resilience of American POWs during the conflict.
-It contributes to the broader documentation of immigrants from Poland to New York as Mr. Feldman recalls the ordeal of his father, who immigrated to America and later served at the Battle of Verdun during World War I. The film also explores the fate of Holocaust survivors and Jewish-American military service members' experiences during World War II.